-The Duo Möller-Fraticelli concert has been cancelled as a result of the Government’s new border control measures.
-As of 26th May the other Warkworth Music concerts will go ahead as scheduled, starting with Stephen De Pledge on 28th June.
+The Duo Möller-Fraticelli concert was cancelled as a result of the Government’s border control measures however other Warkworth Music concerts will go ahead, starting with Stephen De Pledge on 28th June.
 Warkworth Music takes the health and welfare of our audiences seriously.
 We follow Ministry of Health advice and encourage audience members to do the same.

 Sunday 5 April 4 pm

 Justo T. Morales(1877-1953)